HadrienG2/subwoofer/README.md

 superscalar units, so their execution time is just the latency of a single operation multipled by the number of operations.

+Unfortunately, there is one exception to this general rule, which is the `sqrt_positive_addsub` benchmark.
+This benchmark does not feature an SQRT -> SQRT -> SQRT... dependency chain, as doing that while guaranteeing continued subnormal input is difficult.
+Therefore, it cannot currently be used to measure SQRT latency, and its output in `chained` mode should be ignored.

-To study the impact of subnormals on throughput-bound code, look into benchmark timings at the `ilp` where the measured performance is highest for the operation of interest, in the input configuration where there is no subnormals.
-Bear in mind that given a sufficiently inefficient hardware subnormal fallback, operations on subnormal numbers can be latency-bound even though operations on normal numbers are throughput-bound.
+To study the impact of subnormals on throughput-bound code, look into benchmark timings at the `ilp` where the measured performance is highest for the operation of interest.
+This should be done in the input configuration where there is no subnormals, because given a sufficiently inefficient hardware subnormal fallback, operations on subnormal numbers can become latency-bound even though operations on normal numbers are throughput-bound.

 For each benchmark, Criterion is configured to compute the throughput in operations/second.
 For the next analysis steps, you are going to need the